Privacy Policy

 Where there are two or more people named, this privacy policy applies to each person separately.
+If you are applying on behalf of a Limited Company, this policy applies to the personal data of the company’s directors, beneficial owners, shareholders, and authorised representatives.

-Please read the following carefully and if you have any questions, please contactus using the contact details provided below.
+Please read the following carefully and if you have any questions, please contact us using the contact details provided below.

 1. Types of personal data we collect from you and its use